Vyral/base-template/_posts/2024-02-01-upgrade-your-home-with-these-2024-design-trends.md

 Even so, it’s always smart to think about the long-term impact those decisions might have on your home’s value.
 Choosing over-personalized or unpopular materials and finishes could make your home less appealing to future buyers.
 And selecting out-of-style or overly-trendy elements could cause your home to feel dated quickly.

 To help inspire your design choices, we’ve rounded up some of the top trends we’re watching in 2024.
 Keep in mind, not all of these will work well in every house.
 If you plan to list or renovate your property, give us a call.
-We can help you realize your vision and maximize the impact of your investment.<br>
+We can help you realize your vision and maximize the impact of your investment.

-&nbsp; &nbsp; &nbsp; **1.
+<br>&nbsp; &nbsp; &nbsp; **1\.
 Spa-Like Bathrooms**

 We could all use a little more relaxation in our lives—so why not bring the spa into your home?
 In 2024, more homeowners will remodel their bathrooms to turn them into personal oases.1,2